binarypearl/IBCP/README.md

 # IBCP
 Inner Bot Communication Protocol (IBCP) - Communication protocol to allow Cozmo and Vector robots to play games and communicate with each other

-I found a way for both Cozmo and Vector robots to communicate with each other.

 This project is incomplete, but the core architecture is working.
 This will be updated once I get a fully functional game involving both Cozmo and Vector together.